eywu/goodbots/README.md

 ### Saving the results

-goodbots prints to standard out with tab delimiters, so you can capture the output with an [output redirect](https://www.codecademy.com/learn/learn-the-command-line/modules/learn-the-command-line-redirection/cheatsheet).
+goodbots prints to `standard-out` with tab (\t) delimiters, so you can capture the output with an [output redirect](https://www.codecademy.com/learn/learn-the-command-line/modules/learn-the-command-line-redirection/cheatsheet).

 **Example Output**
 ```